mgreiler/secure-code-review-checklist/README.md

 searchable and storing help item text in a database table beside the main username/password store, providing static help text on HTML pages reduces the risk through the ‘help’ interface.
 - [ ] Is information stored on the client that should be stored on the server?

+For more insights into code reviews go to [awesomecodereviews.com](https://www.awesomecodereviews.com/).